progressivePRV/LiveLIVE_Security_Streaming_Service/README.md

 FLASHLIGHT

-## How can this app make money ?
+## Conclusion

+The main app of building this app was

 • The recent COVID pandemic has led to inadequate patient surveillance and has caused an increase in crimes against patients in hospitals.
 Our app can provide a solution to this by allowing authorized hospital staff and family members to monitor patients remotely.

 • In a time of work from home culture, new parents can experience a lack of properly monitoring of their infant in the house.
 This app will allow these parents to monitoring their infants remotely while working and attending meetings.
-It can also be used as a nanny cam if parent are out for work .
+It can also be used as a nanny cam if parent are out for work

 • COVID has caused people to increase their online shopping on a daily basis.
 Goods being delivered and left at the doorstep has led to increase in theft.
 Homeowners can monitor their doors for such activities using our app.
 It can also be used for pets and other property surveillance.

 • Taking all this into consideration, we can say that this app will provide a one stop solution for many new security challenges people face in this pandemic.
 It will help people adapt faster and effectively to this NEW NORMAL, making it a popular app, as the security of our loved ones and our property/valuables is a primary